GoogleChrome/web.dev/src/site/content/en/blog/responsive-web-design-basics/index.md

 to see the content.

 <figure class="w-figure">
-  {% Img src="image/admin/exFCZNQLUveUnpMFjvcj.jpg", alt="Screenshot of a two-column layout with most of the second column outside the viewport", width="800", height="504" %}
+  {% Img src="image/admin/exFCZNQLUveUnpMFjvcj.jpg", alt="Screenshot of a two-column layout with most of the second column outside the viewport", width="800", height="504", class="w-screenshot" %}
   <figcaption class="w-figcaption">
     A floated layout using pixels. <a href="https://layout-floats-px.glitch.me/">See this example on Glitch</a>.
   </figcaption>